TiTiPlu/DRAgent/README.md

 included here; the `dataset_ids` in the DSLs refer to our own Dify workspace and must be replaced with your own.

+## Citation

+A citation will be added once the paper is published.

 ## License